statamic/v2-docs/content/pages/7.addons/6.best-practices/index.md

 As you can see, both addon aspects simply pass the work onto a common class.

-Note that you can user any of your classes by the `Addon` class if you want to be able to use addon helpers like cache, etc.
+Note that you can use any of your classes by the `Addon` class if you want to be able to use addon helpers like cache, etc.